tahoe-lafs/tahoe-lafs/docs/configuration.rst

     If ``True``, the node will run a storage server but will not accept any shares, making it effectively read-only.
-Use this for storage servers which are being decommissioned: the ``storage/`` directory could be mounted read-only, while shares are moved to other servers.
+Use this for storage servers that are being decommissioned: the ``storage/`` directory could be mounted read-only, while shares are moved to other servers.
 Note that this currently only affects immutable shares.
 Mutable shares (used for directories) will be written and modified anyway.
 See ticket `#390